arnovb-github/PoshCommence/readme.md

 **Important**: connection names in Commence are case-sensitive!

 Usage:
-`Get-CmcFieldValues CategoryName FieldName1, FieldName2 -RelatedColumns $rc1, $rc2`
+`Get-CmcData CategoryName FieldName1, FieldName2 -RelatedColumns $rc1, $rc2`

 Note: you cannot yet specify only related columns, you need to specify at least 1 direct column (simply ignore it in the output).